 The second step to getting started with swing trading is to create your strategy.
 However, before you do that, you will benefit greatly from knowing a little about the most common swing trading strategy types!

-As with every type of trading, there are endless variations to the strategies you can build.
+As with every type of trading opportunities, there are endless variations to the strategies you can build.
 However, most swing trading strategies tend to fall under any or several of the following categories.

 One of the most common strategy types is mean reversion.